Ralph Hay: Legacy

 On April 27, 1961, Canton was selected by the NFL as the site for the Pro Football Hall of Fame.
 The efforts of Hay and the Bulldogs were offered as proof for the shrine to be located in Canton.
 While Hay has not yet been enshrined in the Hall, the city of Canton put up a plaque on the Bow Federal building in downtown Canton, the site where Ralph's automobile showroom once stood.
-The plaque recognizes Ralph Hay and Jim Thorpe, and the historic meeting on September 17, 1920 that saw the birth of the NFL.
-In 1972, the Pro Football Hall of Fame created the Ralph Hay Pioneer Award which honors those who have made innovative contributions throughout pro football.
+The plaque recognizes Ralph Hay and Jim Thorpe, and the historic meeting on September 17, 1920, that saw the birth of the NFL.
+In 1972, the Pro Football Hall of Fame created the Ralph Hay Pioneer Award which honors those who have made innovative contributions throughout pro football history.
 In 1988, the Professional Football Researchers Association established the Ralph Hay Award which is awarded for "lifetime achievement in pro football research and historiography."
 In 2020, Hay was named a finalist for that year's class of the Pro Football Hall of Fame as a contributor for the first time, but was not elected.
-He was named a semifinalist in 2022, but would suffer the same fate.
+He was named a semifinalist in 2022, and a finalist again for the 2025 class.

 Family

 Hay was married to Esther Becker, who had previously served as his secretary.
 They had one daughter.
 She lived to have multiple children.
-The Familys generation is still going as of today.
+The family's generation is still going as of today.